Supporting a School

 residents can be taught to support anti-poaching efforts.

 The Nsefu Sector is very large and very poor.
-The Zikomo Safari Lodge is the principal source of financial support for the Chabwella school.
-The school has 60 students, two teachers and one administrator.
+Nsefu Wildlife and Zikomo Safari HAVE been the principal fundraising source of financial support for the Chabwela school.
+The school has grown from 60 students to 176 and has two teachers and one administrator.

 The lodge has also provided $100.00 a month for each of the three teachers, or